Home Science Electrochemistry Water Electrolysis

 Water Electrolysis Reaction

-Electrolysis is a technique that uses direct current (DC) for chemical reactions in two electrodes (cathode and anode) dipped into the electrolyte solution.
+Electrolysis is a technique that uses direct current for chemical reactions in two electrodes (cathode and anode) dipped into the electrolyte solution.

 Pure Water Electrolysis

 Pure water molecules are very poor conductors of electricity and dissociate H+ and OH− to a negligible extent.
-Therefore, no measurable current flow occurs in equipment when the electrodes are connected to the power supply during water electrolysis.
+Therefore, no measurable current flow occurs in the equipment when the electrodes are connected to the power supply during water electrolysis.

 Anode (oxidation):